 1. Why work with a therapist who’s a veteran?

-As an Iraqi Campaign Medal Air Force veteran, I understand the unique language, culture, and pressures of military and first responder life.
-You won’t have to spend sessions explaining acronyms or justifying your feelings—I get it.
+As a two-time Iraqi Campaign Medal Air Force veteran, I understand the unique language, culture, and pressures of military and first responder life.
+You won’t have to spend sessions explaining acronyms, sick humor, or justifying your feelings—I get it and will very much roll with it.

 2. What therapy approaches do you use for PTSD or moral injury?

-I integrate EMDR, IFS-informed therapy, DBT skills, and somatic awareness techniques to process traumatic memories, regulate your nervous system, and rebuild a sense of safety and meaning.
+I integrate EMDR, IFS-informed therapy, CBT, and somatic awareness techniques to process traumatic memories, regulate your nervous system, and rebuild a sense of safety and meaning.